metadatacenter-attic/biosample-exporter-deprecated/README.md

 A detailed description the attributes in this package can be found [here](https://www.ncbi.nlm.nih.gov/biosample/docs/packages/Human.1.0/?format=xml).

+An descriptions of a submission using the `Human.1.0` package can be found [here](https://www.ncbi.nlm.nih.gov/biosample?Db=biosample&Cmd=ShowDetailView&TermToSearch=2911274).

-An example submission using the `Human.1.0` package can be found [here](https://www.ncbi.nlm.nih.gov/biosample?Db=biosample&Cmd=ShowDetailView&TermToSearch=2911274).
+An example XML submission using the `Human.1.0` package can be found in the `./examples/` subdirectory.

 ## Building and Running